 Nothing is new or innovative here its just the discovery needs to happen of these excellent innovative and used tools.
-Please don’t read my lines as if I am saying Isaac newton discovered gravity in 1400, that mean people were flying before that.
-No not at all; all I am saying how can we stop new innovations and look around to see what can be reuse and stop creating creative mess for some time.
+Please don’t read my lines as if I am saying Isaac Newton discovered gravity in 1400, that means people were flying before that.
+No, not at all; all I am saying how can we stop new innovations and look around to see what can be reused and stop creating a creative mess for some time.

-Machine Learning in FinTech is the discovery not invention i.e using this new energy to power up this new business.
-Discovery and invention needs to understood well.
-Just collecting evidence does not defined as discovery.
-Collecting data from any or many source is Big Data but its not equivalent to data science.
+Machine Learning in FinTech is the discovery, not invention i.e using this new energy to power up this new business.
+Discovery and invention need to understand well.
+Just collecting evidence does not define as discovery.
+Collecting data from any or many sources is Big Data but it’s not equivalent to data science.
 Data science is a technique to predict trends, future etc.

-Please note: In my personal opinion though Data Science (DS) and Big Data(BD) are two very different things but very tightly coupled under AI umbrella.
+Please note: In my personal opinion though Data Science (DS) and Big Data(BD) are two very different things but very tightly coupled under AI umbrella of today’s time.

 Machine Learning in FinTech is on raise, what, where and how much change it will bring; I guess we need to wait.
-Surely this will improve day to day life in payment industry which would be welcome by both businesses and consumers.
+Surely this will improve day to day life in the payment industry which would be welcomed by both businesses and consumers.

 ====================== About the Author =================================